A new minimum wage for 2022 has come into effect, promising a financial boost to workers who continue to be paid by the hour.

 How much is the new minimum wage for 2022?

-- Apprentice minimum wage: £4.30 per hour
+- The Apprentice Rate has changed from £4.30 to £4.81 per hour

 The apprentice minimum wage is for people under 19-years-old.
 Or, for people over 19-years-old but in their first year of the apprenticeship.
 If an apprentice is over 19-years-old and they have finished the first year of the programme, they receive minimum wage for their age group.